 This is especially important for longer flights — come prepared!
-I like to bring a few different options as well as a Kids Silicone Placemat so they’re not eating off of the seat-back trays directly.
+I like to bring a few different options as well as a travel placemat so they’re not eating off of the seat-back trays directly.
 Make sure you’ve got something for them to drink too.
-I love these Take & Toss Spill-Proof Cups because they are so cheap you can easily throw them away, they don’t spill, and the straw will help relieve any ear pressure they might get during takeoff and landing.
+I always bring a sippy cup too.
+Make sure it’s cheap so you can easily throw them away, they don’t spill, and it has a straw to help relieve any ear pressure they might get during takeoff and landing.

 Pack only a couple toys